-The Origins and History of Sriracha Chili Sauce
+The Origin and History of Sriracha Chili Sauce

-The Origins and History of Sriracha Chili Sauce
+The Origin and History of Sriracha Chili Sauce

 Some people still call it “siracha sauce” while others refer to it as “sriracha sauce”.
 In some respects, both are correct.
 It might just be the most famous and loved chili sauce in the world, much like Heinz ketchup is the most ubiquitous tomato ketchup.